ksooo/service.kodi-fritzbox-callmonitor/README.md

 #### Features:

 * Show incoming, outgoing, started and ended calls from your FritzBox (http://www.avm.de/) in XBMC (http://xbmc.org/)
-   * Pause XBMC Playback on incoming calls
+   * pause/resume XBMC Playback on incoming calls
-   * Get contact names from FritzBox phone book (requires password in addon-settings)
+   * get contact names from FritzBox phone book (requires password in addon-settings) and some contact images (also from google contacts)
+   * lower volume while ringing
-   * Get contact names from klicktel.de
+   * get contact names from klicktel.de

 #### Tested-to-work-With: